 Research programs

-Improving vision testing.
+- Improving vision testing.

-Repairing or easing vision loss due to disease or injury.
+- Repairing or easing vision loss due to disease or injury.

-Learning more about the connection between injury and vision loss.
+- Learning more about the connection between injury and vision loss.

-Increasing the independence of veterans with blindness or low vision.
+- Increasing the independence of veterans with blindness or low vision.

-Improving access to eye care for veterans living in rural areas.
+- Improving access to eye care for veterans living in rural areas.

-Detecting disorders that potentially cause blindness, such as glaucoma and traumatic brain injury.
+- Detecting disorders that potentially cause blindness, such as glaucoma and traumatic brain injury.

-Offering greater access to telemedicine.
+- Offering greater access to telemedicine.

 Technology for veterans with vision problems

-Several inventions can help vision-impaired veterans see better:
+Several inventions can help vision-impaired veterans see better.

-These are wearable sight-enhancing devices available through the VA to veterans with low vision.
+Wearable sight-enhancing devices available through the VA to veterans with low vision.